Financial Support

 If you are classed as a ‘looked-after’ individual, a care leaver or are living independently whilst studying at sixth form level, you may be able to apply for an additional bursary to help cover any costs at College.
 To find out more, please contact a member of the Student Support team, or the Safeguarding team.

-Those who are Themis Apprentices, and under the age of 19, can access free travel courtesy of Lancashire County Council’s Young People’s Transport Scheme.
-Please contact a member of the Student Support team, or visit Student Services to collect a form.
+Those who are Apprentices, and under the age of 19, can access free travel courtesy of Lancashire County Council’s Young People’s Transport Scheme.
+Contact a member of the Student Support team or visit Student Services to collect a form.

 Trips and Equipment

 We want to make sure that you have the best time at College.
-Many courses arrange incredible trips for our students, and we want to make sure that all students have an opportunity to experience this.
+Many courses arrange incredible trips and we want to make sure that you have the opportunity to be part of the experience.
 Financial support is available for trips and essential equipment for your course.
-Students will be required to apply for financial support in order to access this funding, and household income will be assessed.
+You should apply for financial support access this funding, which is dependent on your household income.

-However, whatever route you choose, we will work closely with you as an individual to ensure that you have access to the very best advice and guidance on accessing financial support to which you may be eligible, according to your personal circumstances.
-You can contact us on [email protected] or 01282 733551 to find out more.
+Whatever route you choose, we will work with you as an individual to ensure that you have access to the very best advice and guidance on accessing financial support that you might be eligible for, according to your personal circumstances.

 Our specialist advisors are here to introduce you to Student Finance England and guide you as you apply for a Student Loan to fund your university studies and living expenses during this time.
 And don’t forget, you won’t have to pay back any of your Student Loan until you are earning more than £2,083 a month (before tax and other deductions).